natetoombs/voxl-shortcuts/README.md

 Also, here are a couple aliases you can add to your computer's `.bashrc`:
 ```
-alias sshVOXL="sshpass -p oelinux123 ssh root@192.168.78.<drone-ip-here"
+alias sshVOXL="sshpass -p oelinux123 ssh root@192.168.78.<drone-ip-here>"

 alias sshVOXL-SOFTAP="sshpass -p oelinux123 ssh root@192.168.8.1"
 ```
 These aliases only work after you have connected with the normal ssh command once and typed "yes" to add the device to your list of authenticated devices.
 Dr. Conroy has the full alias that would work on the first try, but it is very long so I didn't feel like typing it all in.
+Also, you will need to have installed sshpass (`sudo apt install sshpass`).